ricpacca/magicset/README.md

         city.doSomething();
     }

-    // Other methods are possible too
+    // Other methods can be called on a MagicSet too
 }
 ```